ellfran-7/cluefish/README.md

 ### Recommended Selection Method

-While the inputs can be derived from any selection method, Cluefish was designed with `DRomics`, a tool specialized for dose-response modeling of omics data.
-Using DRomics enhances data visualization and interpretation, as it aligns closely with Cluefish's intended workflow.
+While the inputs can be derived from any selection method, Cluefish was optimised to work seamlessly with the results from `DRomics`, a tool tailored for dose-response modelling of omics data.

-The second list can be derived from any selection method.
-To construct Cluefish, the `DRomics` was utilized, a tool tailored for the dose-response modelling of omic data.

-Data vizualisation and interpretation of the results of Cluefish is therefor improved when `DRomics` is used as the method of selection.
+Although using `DRomics` is optional, Cluefish leverages some of its visualization functions and modelling metrics to provide deeper insights into the biological interpretation of the data.

 *For more examples, please refer to the [Documentation](https://example.com)*